 AQA GCSE Physical Education

-GCSE PE teaches pupils the relationship between exercise, diet, work and rest, and how, together, they contribute to a balanced healthy lifestyle.
-The specification also explores the relationship between health, fitness and exercise and the effects of exercise and fitness on participation.
+GCSE PE teaches pupils the relationship between exercise, diet, work and rest, and how together, they contribute to a balanced healthy lifestyle.
+The specification also explores the relationship between health, fitness, exercise and the effects of exercise and fitness on participation.
 The course is very science based and explores the cardiovascular, respiratory, muscular and skeletal systems in depth.
-Pupils study these systems and are expected to relate the impact which a healthy active lifestyle has upon them.
+Pupils study these systems and are expected to explain the effect that a healthy, active lifestyle has upon them.
 This knowledge will assist them with their GCSE science studies.

 BTEC Sport Level 2 First Award

 BTEC Sport teaches students the knowledge and skills that are needed to work in the industry.
 Students get the opportunity to learn about the components of fitness and the principles of training and explore different training methods to name a few areas.
 Within lessons students develop team working skills by organising and leading sports activities and events and carrying out a variety of roles in a team.

 The BTEC Level 2 Award in Sport is an equivalent to 1 GCSE graded 1-9.
 Work is both written and practical.
 This course offers an engaging programme for those who are interested in sport.
 It is equivalent to one GCSE.
 The course includes 4 units throughout the 2 year course, which cover a variety of sporting topics such as fitness for sports and exercise, leadership in sport and practical sport performance.